binchenX/understand_container/docs/ch4.md

 # Capabilities

-[capabilities](http://man7.org/linux/man-pages/man7/capabilities.7.html) is used to break the super privileges enjoyed by the root user to fine-grained permissions so that even being a root user you are not able to whatever you want unless been granted corresponding capabilities.
+[Capabilities](http://man7.org/linux/man-pages/man7/capabilities.7.html) are used to break down the super privileges enjoyed by the root user into fine-grained permissions.
+This means that even as a root user, you are not able to do whatever you want unless you have been granted the corresponding capabilities.

 ## Prepare rootfs